 What is the Impact of Implicit Bias?

 Main Ideas Additional Information Resources

 Implicit bias is evident in our schools and has far reaching effects on students' current and future wellbeing.
 In order to understand the impact of implicit bias, it is important to understand the shifting demographics of public education across the country where the life experiences of the students vary dramatically from that of their teachers: White educators makeup 84% of the current teaching force in public education.
 In 2014, the overall number of non-white students surpassed 50% of the student population.
 The number of Latino students has increased significantly.
-The numbers of Black and White students are decreasing.
+The number of Asian students is steadily increasing.
+The number of Black and White students are decreasing.
 More students are multiracial, English language learners, and living in poverty than ever before (National Education Association, 2018, pp.1-2).
 Research shows that non-Black educators have much lower expectations for their Black students than do Black educators (National Education Association, 2018, p.2).
 Implicit bias plays a large role in the "school-to-prison" pipeline, which affects students of color - African-American students in particular - more than any other group of students.
 Black students are more likely to receive out of school suspension.
-Black students are less likely to be screened for gifted programs.
 Black students are suspended more frequently and are three times more likely to be expelled from school than their white counterparts (Schialabba, 2017).
 The impact of out-of-school, out-of-class suspensions and other commonly practiced discipline approaches, which are often fueled by implicit bias, can be devastating for the students.
-Note the following facts: A single suspension in the first year of high school doubles the dropout chance for that child.
-Children who are expelled are three times more likely to end up in the juvenile justice system.
-How Implicit Bias Impacts Our Children in Education Locked Out of the Classroom: How Implicit Bias Contributes to Disparities in School Discipline Confronting Implicit Bias Through Exemplary Educator Preparation
+Note the following facts: How Implicit Bias Impacts Our Children in EducationLocked Out of the Classroom: How Implicit Bias Contributes to Disparities in School DisciplineConfronting Implicit Bias Through Exemplary Educator Preparation

 What is the Impact of Implicit Bias?

 Main Ideas Additional Information Resources

 special education.
 Teachers underestimate the abilities of girls, students of color, and linguistically diverse learners.
 There are disproportionately fewer Black and Latino students in gifted classes when compared to the percentage of White students.
 Tracking policies and practices often put students of color in the remedial track.
 The collective ways of thinking and talking about students of color or linguistically diverse students on a campus diminishes those students' abilities and contributions (Safir, 2016).
-The perception of non-whiteness creates barriers to obtaining home loans, decreases chances of an interview, and negatively affects treatment by teachers, professors, and doctors" (Lyubansky,& Shpungin, 2016).
+The perception of non-whiteness creates barriers to obtaining home loans, decreases chances of an interview, and negatively affects treatment by teachers, professors, and doctors" (Lyubansky,&amp; Shpungin, 2016).